KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 More details on these benchmarks and the methodology used to gather both performance and power data are detailed in the individual sections below.

-A rendered Python notebook with the analysis used to produce the data and visualizations for the efficiency analysis can be found on GitHub at:
-[Insert link to your GitHub analysis folder/notebook here]

 ## 4.1 OpenFOAM (Open Field Operation and Manipulation)

 OpenFOAM is an open-source CFD software package.
 For many large-scale CFD problems, OpenFOAM is typically **memory-bound or interconnect-bound**, meaning its performance depends more on **memory bandwidth and latency** than on raw floating-point speed of the CPU.